-Affordable coverage for Arkansas drivers
+Minimum coverage requirements for Arkansas drivers

-Arkansas is a state that requires all drivers to carry a minimum amount of car insurance before they get behind the wheel.
+Arkansas, like most states, requires all drivers to carry a minimum amount of car insurance before they get behind the wheel.

 In the state of Arkansas, drivers must carry the following minimum insurance coverage: